Vincent Bach Corporation: Elkhart Period

 It is believed that Vincent Bach continued customizing a small number of horns at the old Mt.
 Vernon facility for special customers.

 The bulk of tooling, along with many parts and assembled horns, were relocated to a former Buescher plant on Main Street in Elkhart Indiana where production started in January 1965.

 Horns of this period featured an increase in the thickness of bell-making stock to 0.025" from the 0.020" New York standard that was reclassified in Elkhart as lightweight, and denoted by a star on the bell.
 The wire inside the rim bead changed to being steel and can be detected using a magnet.

+Selmer's "Signet" line of trumpets, cornets, and trombones debuted in 1968, and was advertised as "designed by Vincent Bach."
+Likewise, the "Mercedes" and "Mercedes II" models of 1969.